jacob-servidio/Final_Project/README.md

 to view Webpages:
 1) In the Docs Folder you will find a home.html
 2) Run the home.html on a local server or on the Live Server Extension.
-3) Navigate the pages to your heart's content.
+3) Navigate the pages as you please.